Sample Test Set 3 – Road Rules

 If a traffic signal changes while a pedestrian is still on the street, which of the following has the right-of-way?

-A | Motorists making turns. |
+A | Motorists making a 'U' turn. |

 B | Pedestrian. |